Good Shepherd School

 Good Shepherd School believes that every child is created in the image and likeness of God and has the right to learn and to reach their potential.

-Marguerite Butcher is Good Shepherd School's Special Education Needs Coordinator (SENCO).
-She works closely with classroom teachers to identify and cater for students who need extra support in their learning.
-The school recieves some support for special education needs programmes from the government, and has close working relationships with a number of external agencies, such as speech language therapists, resource teachers of learning and behaviour and a public health nurse.
+Heather McLeod and Megan Dyer are our Good Shepherd School's Special Education Needs Coordinators (SENCO).
+They work closely with classroom teachers to identify and cater for students who need extra support in their learning.
+The school receives some support for special education needs programmes from the government, and has close working relationships with a number of external agencies, such as speech language therapists, resource teachers of learning and behaviour and a public health nurse.

 The classroom teacher is responsible for each child's learning and when a child requires extra support this learning may be monitored through an Individual Education Plan (IEP), developed collaboratively by parents and whānau, school team and external professionals.